-When the partnership files Form PR-1 on paper, it must include a complete copy of the federal Form 1065, U.S. Return of Partnership Income, with all federal Schedule(s) K-1, all statements and all documents.
+U.S. Income Tax Return for an S Corporation, with all federal Schedule(s) K-1, all statements and all documents.

-Montana Resident Partners
+Montana Resident Shareholders

-If the ownership of the partnership consists only of Montana resident partners, the partnership is required to complete:
+If the ownership of the S corporation consists only of Montana resident shareholders, the S corporation is required to complete:

-- Form PR-1, pages 1 and 2, - Schedule II, Montana Partnership Tax Credits, if applicable - Schedule III, Montana Partnership Information - Schedule VI, Reporting of Special Transactions, if applicable - Montana Schedule K-1, Partner's/Shareholder's Share of Income (Loss), Deductions, Credits, etc. for each partner.
+- Form CLT-4S, pages 1 and 2, - Schedule II, Montana S Corporation Tax Credits, if applicable, - Schedule III, Montana S Corporation Information, - Schedule VI, Reporting of Special Transactions, if applicable, and - Montana Schedule K-1, Partner's/Shareholder's Share of Income (Loss), Deductions, Credits, etc. for each shareholder.

 We do not accept copies of federal Schedule K-1 in place of a completed Schedule III.
-If Schedule III is not completed, including the partner's identification number, the processing of the partnership's return will be delayed until we receive this completed schedule.
-A partnership's return may be subject to a late filing penalty.
+If Schedule III is not completed, including the shareholder's identification number, the processing of the S corporation's return will be delayed until we receive this completed schedule.
+An S corporation's return may be subject to a late filing penalty.

-Nonresident Partners
+Nonresident Shareholders

-When a partnership has a partner who is a nonresident, second-tier pass-through entity or a foreign C corporation at any time during the year, it has additional filing and payment requirements:
+When an S corporation has a shareholder who is a nonresident or foreign C corporation, it has additional filing and payment requirements:

-- Schedule III Montana Partnership Information, - Form PT-AGR (Montana Pass-Through Entity Owner Tax Agreement), if applicable, is an agreement that has to be completed by a nonresident individual, nonresident estate, nonresident trust, foreign C corporation or tax-exempt entity that does not participate in a composite return and does not wish the partnership to pay tax on its behalf.
-By signing the agreement, the partner agrees to timely file a Montana tax return, to pay all taxes and to be subject to the personal jurisdiction of Montana.
-The partner completes the agreement and either files it with the department or returns it to the partnership.
-If the partner files the agreement with the department, the partner must also send the partnership a copy of the agreement.
-A new Form PT-AGR does not have to be filed each year, but currently effective agreements for each new nonresident, foreign C corporation or taxexempt entity partner have to be filed.
-The partnership and owner need to retain these agreements as part of their tax records.
+- Schedule III, Montana S Corporation Information - Form PT-AGR (Montana Pass-Through Entity Owner Tax Agreement), if applicable, is an agreement that has to be completed by a nonresident individual, nonresident estate, nonresident trust, foreign C corporation or tax-exempt entity that does not participate in a composite return or does not wish the S corporation to pay tax on its behalf.
+By signing the agreement, the shareholder agrees to timely file a Montana tax return, to pay all taxes and to be subject to the personal jurisdiction of Montana.
+The shareholder completes the agreement and either files it with the department or returns it to the S corporation.
+If the shareholder files the agreement with the department, the shareholder must also send the S corporation a copy of the agreement.
+A new Form PT-AGR does not have to be filed each year, but currently effective agreements for each new nonresident, foreign C corporation or tax-exempt shareholder have to be filed.
+The S corporation and owner need to retain these agreements as part of their tax records.

-If a Form PT-AGR is not filed for any partner that is a nonresident, foreign C corporation or tax-exempt entity, and if that partner does not participate in a composite return filed by the partnership, then the partnership is required to pay tax on the partner's behalf.
-Form PT-AGR is due on or before the due date of the partnership's return, including extensions.
+If a Form PT-AGR is not filed for any shareholder that is a nonresident, foreign C corporation or tax-exempt entity, and if that shareholder does not participate in a composite return filed by the S corporation, then the S corporation is required to pay tax on the shareholder's behalf.
+Form PT-AGR is due on or before the due date of the S corporation's return, including extensions.